cybercongress/cybercongress/site/content/post/game-of-links-end.md

 There are 207 agents took part in the community pool discipline.
 The distribution is uneven cause of it's manual.
 The addresses fall into two groups:

-- Group with agents who bring a significant value to the project (Nedashkovskiy, Ethan from Confio,  Keplr team, etc.)
+- Group with agents who bring a significant value to the project ([groovybear](https://cyber.page/network/euler/hero/cybervaloper177y7sqkxmvl22j632haf8y9gv0j3weds5e4sd5), Ethan from Confio,  Keplr team, etc.)
 - Bounty hunters group

 # GOL holders

 For ERC20 GOL holders was accepted [the proposal]() to allocate network main tokens of `bostrom` and `cyber` in 1 to 1 proportion.

 This option will be available as soon as bridges will have developed.
-As a result, the GOL holders can change their tokens to network tokens in 1 to 1 and vice-versa if tokens available in the bridge liquidity pool.
+As a result, the GOL holders can change their tokens to network tokens in 1 to 1 and vice-versa if and then tokens available in the bridge liquidity pool.

 # Port